-If you would like to request a copy of Medica's Drug List exception process or for more information regarding the expedited review process, call Member Services at the number on the back of your Medica ID card.
+If you would like to request a copy of the Drug List exception process or for more information regarding the expedited review process, call Member Services at the number on the back of your Medica ID card.

-- 1. Prescription drugs, including diabetic equipment and supplies and preventive drugs and other supplies, received at a non-network pharmacy. - 2.
+- 1. Prescription drugs, including diabetic equipment and supplies and preventive prescription drugs and other supplies, received at a non-network pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
 Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug. - 4.
-Replacement of a drug due to loss, damage or theft. - 5.
+Replacement of a prescription drug due to loss, damage or theft. - 5.
 Appetite suppressants. - 6.
 Weight loss medications. - 7.
 Sexual dysfunction medications. - 8.
 Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - 9.
 Proton pump inhibitors, except for members twelve (12) years of age and younger, and those members who have a feeding tube. - 10.
-Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 11.
+Prescription drugs prescribed by a provider who is not acting within his/her scope of licensure. - 11.
 Homeopathic medicine. - 12.
-Infertility drugs. - 13.
+Infertility prescription drugs. - 13.
 Specialty prescription drugs, except as described in Prescription Specialty Drugs. - 14.
-Drugs and supplies not listed on Medica's Drug List, unless covered through the exception process described in this Policy.
-Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 15.
+Prescription drugs and supplies not listed on the Drug List, unless covered through the exception process described in this Policy.
+Such exclusions are in addition to prescription drugs or classes of prescription drugs excluded under other provisions of this Policy. - 15.
 Bulk powders, chemicals and products used in prescription drug compounding. - 16.
-Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List. - 17.
-New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on Medica's Drug List.
+Products that are duplicative to, or are in the same class and category as, products on the Drug List. - 17.
+New to market prescription drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Drug List.

-T. Prescription Specialty Drugs
+V. Prescription Specialty Drugs

-Specialty medications are high-technology, high cost, oral or injectable drugs used for the treatment of certain diseases that require complex therapies.
-Many specialty medications require special handling and in most cases are prescribed by a specialist.
+Specialty prescription drugs are high-technology, high cost, oral or injectable prescription drugs used for the treatment of certain diseases that require complex therapies.
+Many specialty prescription drugs require special handling and in most cases are prescribed by a specialist.